rdp-wrapper/rdpWrapper/README.md

 ## Download

 The published version can be obtained from [releases](https://github.com/rdp-wrapper/rdpWrapper/releases).

+## Notes

+### Enable USB redirection
+To enable remote desktop USB redirection, additional group policy settings are required (gpedit):

+`Computer Configuration\Administrative Templates\System\Device Installation` - `Allow remote access to the Plug and Play interface` -> Enabled

+`Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Device and Resource Redirection` - `Do not allow supported Plug and Play device redirection` -> Disabled

+`Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Connection Client\RemoteFX USB Device Redirection` - `Allow RDP redirection of other supported RemoteFX USB devices from this computer` -> Enabled

+### Notes on audio recording redirection
+Just like UmWrap, EndpWrap is only needed on server and home editions.
+It gets loaded in all applications that play/record remote audio, and may cause some tricky applications to stuck or crash.

+To enable audio recording redirection, both EndpWrap.dll and Zydis.dll needs to be copied to the system32 folder.
+After that, change the following registry entry from rdpendp.dll to EndpWrap.dll:

+HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp\AudioEnumeratorDll

 ## How can I help improve it?
 The rdpWrapper team welcomes feedback and contributions!<br/>